John Lennon facts: Childhood, songs, marriages, children and death of The Beatles legend

 John Lennon became an icon of pop culture when he formed The Beatles with Paul McCartney, George Harrison and Ringo Starr in the early 1960s.

-He was one of the most successful artists of all time, and remains a celebrated musician 40 years since his untimely death.
+One of the most successful artists of all time, John Lennon remains a celebrated musician 40 years since his untimely death.

-To mark what would have been his 80th birthday in 2020, here are all the important facts and milestones as a beginner's guide to Lennon:
+As everyone revisits The Beatles in the wake of Peter Jackson's Get Back, here are all the important facts and milestones as a beginner's guide to Lennon.

 Where did John Lennon grow up?

 John Lennon was born on October 9, 1940 at Liverpool Maternity Hospital, to mother Julia (1914–1958) and father Alfred (1912–1976).

 Alfred was a merchant seaman of Irish descent, and his parents named him John Winston Lennon after his paternal grandfather John 'Jack' Lennon, and Prime Minister Winston Churchill.

 His father was away from home regularly but sent pay cheques to where John lived with his mother.
 However, the cheques stopped when he went absent without leave in February 1944.

 When he returned home six months later, he offered to look after the family, but Julia, at that point pregnant with another man's child, rejected him.

 Julia later gave custody of John to his aunt Mimi.
 It has been claimed that when his father took him to Blackpool with the aim of emigrating to New Zealand, the five-year-old was forced to choose between his parents, eventually picking his mother.